pydio/pydio-doc-developer-guide/0_overview/2_anatomy-of-a-job/3_triggers.md

 ## Event-based Triggers

 To create a job that will react to certain events, use Event-based triggers.
-See the detailed list of triggers in the [reference documentation](./event-based-triggers).
+Image below shows the list of available events.

 [:image:0_overview/anatomy-triggers-list-part1.png]